zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.services.rst

 difference is that all plugin managers have already been injected for you, allowing you the possibility of custom objects or substitutions.

-See the :ref:`form factory documentation <zend.form.quick-start.creation-via-factory>` for more configuration options.
+See the :ref:`form factory documentation <zend.form.quick-start.factory>` for more configuration options.

 Zend\\Log\\LoggerAbstractServiceFactory